MattRipia/ShortestDistanceOfPoints/README.md

 # ShortestDistanceOfPoints
-A program made to demonstrate the O(n log n) solution of finding the two points with the shortest distance in a collection of points.
+A program made to demonstrate the O(n log n) solution to find the two points with the shortest distance in a collection of points.